adetaylor/webkit-wiki/Smart-Pointer-Usage-Guidelines.md

 So **what is** a *dangerous* use of references and pointers you may ask?
 It’s any use that we can’t trivially conclude that it doesn’t lead to a use-after-free.

+For now, we don’t detect dangerous use of non-ref counted objects including ones that can vend WeakPtr.
+It’s on us, humans, to decide which objects need to be ref counted or need to be CanMakeWeakPtr.

 Consider the following example.
 This code may lead to a use-after-free of “parent” in the third line because the code doesn’t keep the parent alive.
 Because `updateLayout` can execute arbitrary script execution, it may remove the parent node from the document so that the parent is no longer alive by the time third line is executed.

 ```cpp